lebotlan/tech-hints/css_priority.md

 - On every html document, I add an identifier `h` on the root html node.
 - Then, in order to increase a selector priority, I prefix it with one or several `#h`.

-`#h#h span.verybigwarn`
+`#h#h span.verybigwarn { ... }`    so that its priority is 2.

-Of course, it is a poor fix.
+Of course, it is a poor, pathetic fix.
 A better way to do this would be to define a set of named priority levels, along with a partial order on these names (this would be indeed modular).

 Reference : [https://www.w3.org/TR/2018/REC-selectors-3-20181106/#specificity]